Virtual Surgery Intelligence

 - 3D observation of bone and soft tissue structures

-- Representation of important cranial nerves and anatomy from all MRI formats
+- Representation of important cranial nerves and anatomy from MRI formats

-- Rendering of bone structures from all CT Formats
+- Rendering of bone structures from CT formats

 - Highly beneficial: Simultaneous representation of rendered bone and soft tissue